The Australian telecommunications regulatory landscape and regulatory perimeter is broad and complex.

 The Australian Communications and Media Authority's main responsibilities include:

-- Forming part of the Department of Broadband, Communications and Media Authority
+Forming part of the Department of Infrastructure, Transport, Regional Development and Communications

 The Telecommunications Industry Ombudsman's main responsibilities include: